Experience the Difference that Comprehensive Chinese Pulse Diagnosis and Over 50,000 Patient Visits Makes

 Acupuncture continues to grow in popularity in Melbourne.
 Many are seeking drug-free options to improve their health for a better life.

-An acupuncturist uses the following techniques in practice:
+A registered practitioner uses the following techniques in practice:

 Gentle muscle and fascia massage and manipulation to reduce pain.

 Using glass cups applied to your body.
 Cupping applies suction to your skin and is used mainly for muscle and tendon pain and injury.
 Cupping feels strong in the first few minutes and then becomes more comfortable.
 They are usually left on for around 10 minutes.
 Cupping will often leave ‘bruise’ marks on your skin.
 These are not painful and usually clear in a bout a week.

 Chinese medicine has a particular view on foods.
 We will encourage you to eat foods that will help and avoid foods that will cause problems.
 What we recommend you eat will depend on what our diagnosis of your organ health is.

 - Deep relaxation due to your body’s natural endorphin release

 - Pain reduction

 - We’re treating both the symptom and the root cause at the same time

 You’ll often feel the needle when initially inserted, but only for a few seconds.
 Very occasionally some minor bleeding, swelling or a small bruise might appear where the needle was.
 But this is not painful and will clear soon enough.